abhiraj12345678/Employee-Attrition-EDA/README.md

 ### 8. Job Satisfaction vs Work-Life Balance

 The distributions of Work-Life Balance were highly similar across Job Satisfaction levels.

-For example, Good Work-Life Balance ranged from **37.07% to 38.11%** across satisfaction categories.
+Good Work-Life Balance ranged from **37.07% to 38.11%** across satisfaction categories.

-**Conclusion:** Job Satisfaction and Work-Life Balance do not show a strong categorical relationship in this dataset.
+**Conclusion:** Job Satisfaction and Work-Life Balance do not show a strong categorical relationship.

 ### 9. Job Satisfaction vs Performance Rating

 Performance Rating was distributed very similarly across Job Satisfaction levels.
 Average Performance Rating ranged from **59.88% to 60.67%**, while High Performance Rating ranged from **19.70% to 20.11%**.

 **Conclusion:** Job Satisfaction and Performance Rating do not show a strong categorical relationship.

 ### 10. Employee Recognition vs Job Satisfaction

 Job Satisfaction distributions were highly similar across Employee Recognition levels.
 High Job Satisfaction ranged from **48.80% to 50.32%**, while Low Job Satisfaction ranged from **9.58% to 10.08%**.

 **Conclusion:** Employee Recognition and Job Satisfaction do not show a strong categorical relationship.

 ### 11. Remote Work vs Work-Life Balance

 Work-Life Balance distributions were almost identical between remote and non-remote employees.

-For example:

 - Good WLB: **37.88%** for non-remote vs **37.44%** for remote
 - Poor WLB: **13.92%** for non-remote vs **14.01%** for remote